RobynSh/LandGen_AridMammals/README.md

 * **IBR:**
   - *IBR.R*

-There are README files in each of the analysis sub-folders listed above, which describe the analysis, the data (inputs) and the resulting output files.
+There are README files in each of the analysis subfolders listed above, which describe the analysis, the data (inputs) and the resulting output files.

-The remaining sub folder contains data used throughout the different analyses, as described below:
+The remaining subfolder contains data used throughout the different analyses, as described below:
 * **Rasters_Shapefiles:** This folder contains rasters and shapefiles covering the Pilbara region of Western Australia.
 All rasters in this folder have been aggregated to a 5 km resolution.
 For details on spatial layers, see the Supplementary Information for this manuscript.